Where are they now? A ‘new Lionel Messi’ for every year since 2006

-Four years on Merseyside produced no first-team appearances, and short spells followed at Blackpool, Huesca in Spain, Tranmere, non-league side Whitehawk and Accrington Stanley.
+Four years on Merseyside produced no first-team appearances, and short spells followed at Blackpool, Huesca back in Spain, Tranmere, and non-league sides Whitehawk and Accrington Stanley.

 The forward moved to Lazio after his Birmingham loan spell, prompting the Italian club’s president, Claudio Lotito, to make some bold claims about his new player.

-In 2009, Egyptian club Al Ahly turned down the chance to sign Abdessallam Benjelloun of Hibs.
+In 2009, Egyptian club Al Ahly turned down the chance to sign Abdessalam Benjelloun of Hibernian.

 Their reasoning was simple: they already had a ‘new Messi’ within their ranks.